sunrise and bright clouds

 In the metaphor John used, every person is compared to a tree.
 John said that the nearness of the kingdom of heaven meant that God’s ax of judgment was already in contact with the life-canal of any tree that does not produce good fruit.
 Jesus said, “A good tree cannot bring forth evil fruit, neither can a corrupt tree bring forth good fruit.
 Every tree that bringeth not forth good fruit is hewn down, and cast into the fire” (Matthew 7:18-19).
 John warned the Pharisees and Sadducees that their confidence in their religious heritage would not save them.
 A corrupt tree, even if it claims to be religious, cannot produce fruit that God will accept.

 John spoke of One who would come after him who “is mightier than I.” John was speaking of the coming King.
 Jesus is strong – He has the strength to give blessing, and He has the strength to bring judgment.
 Jesus is also One who is worthy of more honor than we can give.
 John said that he himself was not worthy even to carry Jesus’ sandals.
-This Jesus would baptize His people with the Holy Spirit and with fire.
+This Jesus would baptize with the Holy Spirit and with fire.
 (The words “and with fire” are not found in many of the Greek manuscripts here in Matthew but are clearly present in Luke 3:16.)

 Jesus’ baptizing His people with the Holy Spirit took place at Pentecost (Acts 1:4-5; 2:1-4).
 Every believer today is baptized with the Holy Spirit at the moment they believe (Romans 8:9; 1 Corinthians 12:13; Ephesians 1:13-14).
 Jesus will baptize unbelievers (the corrupt trees) with fire at His second coming, at the end of His thousand year reign on earth (Revelation 20:15).
 Verse 12 says the same thing in parallel form: “whose fan is in his hand, and he will throughly purge his floor, and gather his wheat into the garner; but he will burn up the chaff with unquenchable fire.”
 The wheat are those who believe; Jesus baptizes them with the Holy Spirit when they believe.
 The chaff are those who do not believe.
 Jesus will baptize them with fire at their day of judgment.
 John said that the threshingfloor is His, and the wheat is His.
 The Lord Jesus is the One who has the right to judge.